retextjs/retext-repeated-words/readme.md

 List of suggestions (`Array<string>`, such as `['the']`).

+## Types

+This package is fully typed with [TypeScript][].
+It exports no additional types.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Related

 *   [`retext-indefinite-article`](https://github.com/retextjs/retext-indefinite-article)
-    — Check if indefinite articles are used correctly
+    — check if indefinite articles are used correctly
 *   [`retext-redundant-acronyms`](https://github.com/retextjs/retext-redundant-acronyms)
-    — Check for redundant acronyms
+    — check for redundant acronyms

 ## Contribute